samuel500/TheMemeticist/about.markdown

 permalink: /about/
 ---

 Hello.
-Welcome to The Memeticist, a blog by Samuel Knoche.
-Content on here will probably be about education, artificial intelligence, philosophy, effective altruism, politics, psychology or economics.
-But I don't promise anything.
+Welcome to The Memeticist.
+This blog is my humble attempt to contribute to the cultural evolution of humanity.
+Topics may include education, artificial intelligence, philosophy, effective altruism, politics, psychology, economics...

 You can follow me on [Twitter](https://twitter.com/SamuelKnoche).